Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Related work

-Several works deal with obtaining the pNML learner for different hypothesis sets: \citet{rosas2020learning} proposed an NML based decision strategy for supervised classification problems and showed that it attains heuristic PAC learning. \citet{bibas2019new} showed the pNML solution for the under-parameterized linear regression case.
+Several work deal with obtaining the pNML learner for different hypothesis sets: \citet{rosas2020learning} proposed an NML based decision strategy for supervised classification problems and showed that it attains heuristic PAC learning. \citet{bibas2019new} showed the pNML solution for the under-parameterized linear regression case.
 However, as similar generalization measures, when using an over-parameterized hypothesis set, their derived regret becomes infinite and therefore cannot be used.

-For the DNN hypothesis set, \citet{bibas2019deep} estimated the pNML distribution with DNN by finetuning the last layers of the network on every test input and label combination. \citet{zhou2020amortized} suggested a way to accelerate the pNML for DNN by using Bayesian inference techniques.
+For the DNN hypothesis set, \citet{bibas2019deep} estimated the pNML distribution with DNN by fine-tuning the last layers of the network on every test input and label combination. \citet{zhou2020amortized} suggested a way to accelerate the pNML computation in DNN by using approximate Bayesian inference techniques to produce a tractable approximation of the pNML distribution.